Subscenarios

 When you connect both of the scenarios with the parent scenario, your list of scenarios should look like this:

 Note the second to the last column in the scenario list.
-The column shows whether the scenario is a parent, bridge or child scenario in a scenario chain.
+The column shows whether the scenario is a parent, bridge, or child scenario in a scenario chain.
+Users in organizations with the Teams and Enterprise pricing plans can see the column.

 Set the scheduling for scenarios in the scenario chain